 “Rewarded ads have been a positive thing for Duolingo because they are a really easy way to give users a taste of a premium feature without having to actually pay,” says Edwin.
 With rewarded ads, Duolingo has seen an uptick in engagement and ads revenue — making it easier to convince still-skeptical teams that ad monetization is the right path forward.

-Duolingo tested Open Bidding on rewarded video first — its most optimized format at the time.
+Duolingo tested bidding on rewarded video first — its most optimized format at the time.
 Duolingo’s rewarded video had three ad networks set up with CPM floors at different price points.
-“We wanted to test Open Bidding on our best ad set up because then we’d know there was something of value there.
+“We wanted to test bidding on our best ad set up because then we’d know there was something of value there.
 It’s easy to beat something simple, but it’s hard to beat something that’s already optimized,” says Yash.

-Duolingo tested Open Bidding the same way that it tests all new features: using A/B testing.
-Traffic was randomly split into an experimental group, which used Open Bidding mediation, and a control group, which used only waterfall mediation.
+Duolingo tested bidding the same way that it tests all new features: using A/B testing.
+Traffic was randomly split into an experimental group, which used bidding mediation, and a control group, which used only waterfall mediation.
 After controlling for external variables and running the test over 3 weeks, the team found ARPDAU & revenue increased by over 20%.

 A future of global growth